jcsargis00/Mission_to_Mars/README.md

 # Mission_to_Mars
 ## Create a web app with four of the hemisphere images of Mars
 #
-Use Splinter and BeautifulSoup to scrape full-resolution images of Mars's hemispheres and titles, store in Mongo database, use a web application with Flask to display the data and use bootstrap to enhance the appearance of the web pages
+Use Splinter and BeautifulSoup to scrape full-resolution images of Mars's hemispheres and titles, store in Mongo database, use a web application with Flask to display the data and use bootstrap to enhance the appearance of the web pages.
 ### Deliverable 1 - Scrape Full-Resolution Mars Hemisphere Images and Titles
 #
 Code is in file Mission_to_Mars_Challenge.ipynb